simbo1905/junit-js/README.md

 	<dependency>
 		<groupId>org.bitbucket.thinbus</groupId>
 		<artifactId>junit-js</artifactId>
-		<version>1.0.0</version>
+		<version>1.1.0</version>
 	</dependency>
 ```

 ## Using

-See the example tests in this repo or better yet take a look at the sophisticated tests over at [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
+See the example tests in this repo in `ExampleTestSuite` that deliberately have failing tests to show that tests can fail.
+So the build wont run them you have to run them manually (e.g., in your IDE).
+Better yet take a look at the sophisticated tests over at [thinbus-srp-js](https://bitbucket.org/simon_massey/thinbus-srp-js).
 A quick outline is to create an empty test suite with annotations of the javascript test files which are to be run:

 ```